1. Turn on your computer and bring up the program you use to manipulate your digital stamps. I use Microsoft Publisher.

 2. The next thing I do is to create a square on my page to size of my card.
 In this case, I chose 5x7.

 3. Import your image into your program and position it where you would like it to be on your card.
-I enlarged the image to 3.75" x 3.75" and positioned it so that there was about 1/4" white space between 3 sides and the edge of the card.
+I enlarged the image to 3.75" x 3.75" and positioned it so that there was about 1/4" white space between 3 sides and the edge of the card.4.
+Next add your sentiment and position it where you would like it.

 5. Print